ctb248/openai-api/README.md

 # OpenAI API Quickstart - Node.js example app

-Just a fork of the NextJS demo for messing around with the OpenAI API.
-Basic chat interface for interacting with a text model, also implements the Whisper API to record and transcribe user audio, as well as the Google Cloud text-to-speech API to narrate bot responses.
+Just a simple fork of the NextJS demo for messing around with the OpenAI API.
+Adds a basic chat interface for freeform interaction with a text model.
+Also implements the Whisper API to record and transcribe user audio messages, as well as the Google Cloud text-to-speech API to narrate bot responses.

 ![Your friendly neighborhood chatbot](openai.png)